April 11th 2018

 15. The constant risk of tears

-Do You Want to Build a Snowman? recently sent me into a fit of uncontrolled weeping that means my Frozen-obsessed toddler now refers to it only as “the sad song”.
+Do You Want to Build a Snowman? once sent me into a fit of uncontrolled weeping that meant my then Frozen-obsessed toddler referred to it only as “the sad song”.

 16. The certainty that your dream job will come up just as you begin to show